NickRumenov/ReactTopPerformancePattern/README.md

 ``node server.js``

-Now, our app is running with prod files if we open localhost:8080 that`s why we have to open
+Now, our app runs with prod files if we open localhost:8080 that`s why we have to run

+``npm run dev``

+and open

 ``localhost:8081``

-Then the server is listening for http requests on port 8080 and our app is running on the webpack dev server.
+Then the server is listening for http requests on port 8080 and the app is running on the webpack dev server.

 ## How to run it with docker
 ### Build the image